IamFake/qpd/README.md

 Call *end* on painter (end drawing and start actual printing)

 ## Qpd::Text
-Text is basic element wich draw a string.
+Text is basic element which draw a string.

 You could create Text with QString or with QStringList